 In judging your project's fit for the NEH, review the list of recent awards.
 Media Projects: Development Grants can be found here.
 A list of recent awards made by Media Projects: Production Grants can be found here.
-These lists can give you an idea of the types of projects that have attracted NEH support.

-Once you have determined that your project is a good fit for the Media program, convince us that your project will develop into a great film or audio program.
+These lists can give you an idea of the types of projects NEH has previously supported.
+Once you have determined that your project is a good fit for the Media Projects or Short Documentaries programs, convince us that your project will develop into a great film or audio program.
 NEH wants to fund engaging, creative projects that many people will enjoy.